momostarsky/imebra_git/docs/logging.rst

 - *ERROR*
 - *TRACE*

-When the logging is enabled then Imebra will decide which logging framework to use, unless you override the decision by defining setting IMEBRA_LOG_FRAMEWORK to one of the following values when launching cmake:
+When the logging is enabled then Dicomhero will decide which logging framework to use, unless you override the decision by defining setting IMEBRA_LOG_FRAMEWORK to one of the following values when launching cmake:

 - *LOG4CXX*